-Bringing together the latest in technology with the most essential hands-on medical instruction, the Dr. Michael and Wendy Saltzburg Clinical Learning & Assessment Center provides a cutting-edge learning environment for students on our Philadelphia campus.TAKE A VIRTUAL TOUR
+Bringing together the latest in technology with the most essential hands-on medical instruction, the Dr. Michael and Wendy Saltzburg Clinical Learning & Assessment Center provides a cutting-edge learning environment for graduate and medical students on our Philadelphia campus.TAKE A VIRTUAL TOUR

 The Saltzburg Clinical Learning & Assessment Center is an 11,000-square-foot facility that opened in January 2014 and was dedicated in April 2014.
 Located on the fourth floor of Rowland Hall, the Saltzburg Center houses 15 patient rooms, four simulator training rooms, an OR, ER/trauma bay, an ICU/CCU/medical surgery suite, and a cadre of high-fidelity robotic simulators, virtual simulators and task trainers.